cyklee/cyklee.github.io/_posts/2017-10-16-better-late.md

 1. Went to Kanazawa two more times, March and October.
 This has helped establishing and solidifying collaborative relationship regarding biological aerosol studies.
 2. I started working on a geothermal metagenome project.
 A project I can call my own, which is quite exciting.
 I have many draft notes I should and plan to consolidate.
-3. It's about time for me to update my methods notes and so it seems the outdated notes may no longer be necessary.
+3. With the installation of a new workstation computer, it's about time for me to update my methods notes and so it seems the outdated notes may no longer be necessary.
 I hope I can gather the new methods, potentially for future classes.

 ## TO DO (forever delayed but still on my mind)